Regional variations of barbecue: Philippines

 In the Philippines, native barbecue dishes are generally referred to as inihaw (also sinugba or inasal).
 They are usually made with pork or chicken and are served on bamboo skewers or in small cubes with a soy sauce and vinegar-based dip.
 It can also refer to any meat or seafood dish cooked and served in a similar way.

 Inihaw are commonly sold as street food and are eaten with white rice or rice cooked in coconut leaves (pusô).
 Notable versions of inihaw dishes include chicken inasal, satti (a native version of satay), and isaw.

 An extremely popular type of inihaw is the lechón, which is a spit-roasted whole pig dish stuffed with lemongrass and spices.
 Although it has acquired a Spanish name during colonial times, the method of cooking and the ingredients are indigenous to the Philippines.
-Lechon manok, a variant made with whole chicken is also popular.
+Lechon manok, a variant made with whole chicken, is also popular.

-"Barbecue" (also "BBQ" or "barbeque") is also a general term in Philippine English to refer to food cooked in skewers.
+"Barbecue" (also "BBQ" or "barbeque") is also a general term in Philippine English to refer to food cooked on skewers.
 This includes dessert dishes like banana cue and camote cue.